-We deliver our audit in accordance with the timeline set by the IJB, in accordance with guidance from Audit Scotland.
-Below is a timetable showing the key stages of the audit and the deliverables through the 2019/20 audit cycle.
+We deliver our audit in accordance with the timeline set by the IJB, in accordance with the most recent planning guidance from Audit Scotland.
+Below is a timetable showing the key stages of the audit and the deliverables through the 20221/22 audit cycle.
+The timetable will be subject to ongoing consideration of the impact of the Covid-19 pandemic.

-Audit Activity Deliverable Timing JAN FEB Audit planning; setting scope and strategy for the 2019/20 audit Annual Audit Plan March 2020 LAN meetings held with other scrutiny partners MAR APR MAY Ongoing assessment around wider scope dimensions and support of Audit Scotland requested information Impact report: Children and Young People's Mental Health May 2020 JUN JUL 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Year-end substantive audit fieldwork on unaudited financial statements Audit clearance meeting August 2020 AUG Conclude on results of audit procedures Certify Annual Financial Statements SEP Issue opinion on the IJB's financial statements Issue Annual Audit Report September 2020
+Audit Activity Deliverable Timing JAN FEB Audit planning; setting scope and strategy for the 2021/22 audit Annual Audit Plan March 2022 MAR APR Ongoing assessment around wider scope dimensions and We will continue to monitor Audit Scotland performance Throughout 2022 MAY support of Audit Scotland requested information audit programme following Covid-19 JUN JUL Year-end substantive audit fieldwork on unaudited financial statements Audit clearance meeting August 2022 AUG Conclude on results of audit procedures Certify Annual Financial Statements SEP Issue opinion on the IJB's financial statements Issue Annual Audit Report September 2022